-The study of Radcliffe line and other such boundary lines that separate India from other countries is a major topic to prepare for the UPSC Civil Services Exam.
-To know more about the exam, aspirants can visit the linked article.
+The study of the Radcliffe line and other such boundary lines that separate India from other countries is a major topic to prepare for the UPSC Civil Services Exam.

-Know about other Government exams at the linked article.
+Know about other Government exams in the linked article.

-The main motive of giving Radcliffe a target to work on the borderline was that both the parties were keen in getting a finalised boundary line by 15th August 1947 but due to political reasons, the Radcliffe line was officially revealed on 17th August 1947, two days after the Independence.
+The main motive of giving Radcliffe a target to work on the borderline was that both the parties were keen on getting a finalized boundary line by 15th August 1947 but due to political reasons, the Radcliffe line was officially revealed on 17th August 1947, two days after the Independence.
 Apart from the Radcliffe line, there are a few other boundaries that divide India from Pakistan.